The Most Effective Ways To Juice On A Budget

 A CSA or community supported agriculture is another way you can buy local and seasonal foods directly from a farmer.
 Each week you’ll receive a box of fruits and vegetables, and other farm products may be included.
 All depends on the package you decide to select.
 Essentially its a weekly subscription of the freshest produce that is in season.
 Its a great way to try new vegetables for new ways of cooking.

-To find a local CSA check out:
+Fin a local CSA in your area, check out:

 http://www.localharvest.org/csa/